 Graduates also commonly continue on to law school to obtain careers in government and law, or doctoral programs to pursue careers in research, teaching, and academia.

-American studies is an interdisciplinary program, therefore applicants are welcome from various undergraduate backgrounds.
-The department does, however, prefer students to have undergraduate experience in literature courses.
+Admission RequirementsFolklore and American Studies is an interdisciplinary program, therefore applicants are welcome from various undergraduate backgrounds.

 - Pay the $55 application fee

 - Standardized tests are NOT required for this application

 - Provide three contacts for letters of recommendation